blossomingiris/MERN_E-commerce-website/README.md

 3. Open your terminal on client folder and run command "npm install"
 4. Having terminal open on server run command "npm run app"

-To return data in website to initial condition on server terminal run command 'npm run seeder-data'
+To return data in website to initial condition on server terminal run command 'npm run seeder-data' :seedling:

 ### Not responsive
 ### Note:
-The project is alive.
-I continiue to work on it and from time to time refactor code base and add new features.
+The project is alive </br>
+I continiue to work on it and from time to time refactor code base, improve perfomance and add new features